 How to import Firebolt modules.

-How to register your Firebolt events for the Lifecycle & Device modules.
+How to listen for events from the Lifecycle and Device modules.

 What you'll do